jcaip/jcaip.github.io/_posts/2017-01-11-State-of-UCLA.md

 The training data was split into Positive, Negative, and Neutral Tweets.
 I only used the positive and negative examples.

 ### Training script
-After loading all the data, I created an instance of our RNN class and also a tensorflow minimizer
+After loading all the data, I created an instance of our RNN class and also an Adam optimizer.

 ```python
     rnn = TextRNN(x_train.shape[1], y_train.shape[1], 75, len(vocab_processor.vocabulary_), 200, l2_reg=0.0)